Torantulino/SpaceBattle/MPF-Instructions.md

 Local Player movement isn't restricted in any way - all changes in position and rotation will be synchronized automatically.
 For now, there's `Thrust(Vector3 force)` method in Ship.
 ### Known issues
 * when refreshing and rebuilding Parts for a Unit, each time *weapons* Count keeps rising until *2n - 1* (where *n* is actual number of weapons); there are no warnings/errors and Shoot() still works.
+* Parts of ships that are already in the server won't refresh automatically for a new client.
+You can broadcast your own parts by clicking `R`, so new players can see your parts.
+Will be fixed in few days with a custom NetworkManager.